IBM/cp4mcm-samples/bcdr/restore/README.md

    oc apply -f mongo-restore-dbdump.yaml
    ```

-2. After IBM common services database is restored, set the MongoDB cluster count to `default` by modifying common services installation YAML.
+2. After IBM common services database is restored, modify the common services installation yaml to set the desired replica count for `mongodb`.
+It can be set to the same value as in the backup cluster or any other value as per your requirement.
 3. Enable the Monitoring operator (`ibm-management-monitoring`) by updating IBM Cloud Pak for Multicloud Management `Installation` CR.

 ### 4. Restore Infrastructure Management.